PCI: Headwinds Still Exist, So Stay Cautious

 PCI's income metrics have come under pressure, suggesting a distribution cut is a real possibility in the months ahead.

-New supply in the non-agency sector will be limited in the short-term, which could help move the prices higher for existing debt.
+New supply in the non-agency sector will be limited in the short term, which could help move the prices higher for existing debt.

 Main Thesis